-Burros were eradicated at Big Bend Ranch State Park because, it was said, they spoiled water for other species by digging holes.
+Burros like those in the video were eradicated at Big Bend Ranch State Park because, it was said, they spoiled water for other species by digging holes.
 Here is the “Rest of the Story” concerning burros and water.

-Wild burros at Circle Ranch.
-They are completely compatible with other animals, and never go near bighorn sheep terrain.
+Wild burros at Circle Ranch are completely compatible with other animals, including bighorn, whose terrain they avoid.